Sacred Heart "The Rosary"

 It was therefore no surprise that the religious sought refuge from their deteriorating urban environment and turned their attention upriver.
 Demographically, the nuns and the city were moving in the same direction.

 The new location chosen by the nuns was the John Calhoun-S. J. Peters Greek Revival mansion built in 1847.
 The estate comprised two squares.
 The first contained the main house set far back from the major thoroughfare, St. Charles Street.
 The second was separated from the first by Apollo Street, now Carondelet.
 It was spacious enough for a vegetable garden, orange grove and farmyard.
 When the Mother Superior requested permission in June 1886 to purchase these two lots for $30,000, the Mother General in Paris sent a one-word telegram: "Achetez."
-Soon after this concise mandate "to buy," the Academy was ready to open in 1887.
+Soon after this concise mandate "to buy," the Academy of the Sacred Heart "the Rosary," was ready to open in 1887.

 This charming villa served the nuns admirably for thirteen years.
 By then, however, the house proved inadequate for the volume of students.
 As a result, the religious decided to demolish the old house and to construct a new building.
 The lone reminder of the Academy's origins is the large, wrought iron fountain with a swan atop that still stands today.

 The new building, Colonial Revival in style, designed by the architects Diboll and Owen, was dedicated in 1900.
 Of particular note is the intertwining S and C for "Sacré Coeur" inserted at the top of the central panel of the stained glass doorway by the builders, Darcantel and Diasselles.
 In a niche on the second floor gallery, the nuns placed an iron statue of the Sacred Heart of Jesus cast by the Pustet Brothers in Europe.